wp-plugins/wp-blackcheck/readme.txt

 The plugin comes with a file named wp-blackcheck.pot which contains the messages printed.
 Feel free to translate it into your language and send the .mo and .po file back to me, so I can include it into the next release.

 == Changelog ==

+= 2.2.0 =
+* Prefix ALL functions with wpbc_ to avoid clashes with other plugins
+* Update Notifications
+* Checking for PHP/WP Requirements
+* Detect Akismet to work with it
+* Purge old comments
+* Make sure we meet the requirements

 = 2.1.1 =
 * Fixed notification bug